Titantek/ada-outlier-datastory/content.md

    </div>
 </div>

-<h2 id="section1">Section 1</h2>
-<p>Content for section 1...</p>

 # Part 2: How did Wikipedia's structure evolve since 2007?

 Let us now compare the differences between the old Wikipedia from 2007 and our current Wikipedia from 2024.
 The first factor that could influence the performances of the players is the number of links per articles.
 Wikipedia is expanding everyday thanks to its collaborative process and has significantly improved and grown since 2007.
-Let's see how much that changes compared to now !
+Let's see how much Wikipedia in 2024 has changed compared to 2007!

 ## 2.A.
 Number of links

 {: .box-note}
-  **Basic Comparison:** \
+  **Basic comparison:** \
-  2007 : 119882 links \
+  2007: 119882 links \
-  2024 : 225800 links
+  2024: 225800 links

 As a first analysis, let's just compare basic statistics on the two different Wikipedias, such as the number of links per article on average and its distribution: